It’s Official—This is the Rainiest Place in Canada

 Vancouverites love to complain about the soggy weather, but imagine living in a place that gets four times as much rain.
-That would be Hucuktlis (formerly Henderson) Lake, a crescent-shaped body of water surrounded by mountains near the west coast of Vancouver Island.
-With average annual precipitation of 6,903 mm—yes, that’s almost seven metres—this fish- and wildlife-rich rainforest zone is on par with the wettest parts of Costa Rica.
+That would be Hucuktlis Lake (formerly Henderson Lake), a crescent-shaped body of water surrounded by mountains near the west coast of Vancouver Island.
+With average annual precipitation of 6,903 mm—yes, that’s almost seven metres—this fish- and wildlife-rich rainforest zone is on par with the rainiest parts of Costa Rica.

 Hucuktlis (pronounced “who-chook-tlis”) Lake currently holds the all-time North American record for annual precipitation, set in 1997 with a staggering 9,307 mm over 252 rainy days that year.
 The area’s unique geographic features are thought to contribute to its heavy rainfall, with a chain of inlets connecting the lake to nearby Barkley Sound acting as funnels to pull warm, moist air inward from the Pacific.
 Much of the west coast of Vancouver Island also experiences a phenomenon called “orographic lifting”—prevailing winds move from west to east from the Pacific, and as they’re forced upwards over mountainous terrain, the rising air cools, condenses and forms rain clouds.
 This is why coastal mountains get soaked, while the air grows drier as it moves inland.

 View this post on Instagram